If you’ve never been to a hackathon before, it may seem daunting. This blog will walk you through what to expect and

 - Prepare in advance – read any materials you’ve been asked to look at and, if you need to bring a project with you, get a clear idea of what you’d like to do.

 - Connect with your fellow participants – often organizers will set up a Facebook group or Slack/Discord channel ahead of the event.
 This can be a great place to network and find a team if you don’t know anyone else who’s going.

 - WiFi at Hackathons can be slow and overloaded, so download the latest versions of any software you need ahead of time!

 - Get enough sleep the night beforehand – late-night partying and day-long hackathons don’t mix well.

 For one thing, not all hackathons revolve around coding, so if that isn’t your scene, have a search around for one that has more of a focus on building business cases.

 Alternatively, work out what kind of experience you could bring to the table instead.
 Are you a project manager, who can help your team stay on track?
 Are you a presentation whizz who can sell the idea to the business?
 Or, do you have experience in the industry or sector that the problem is related to?

 When you come to find a team, be sure to mention these points to potential teammates when you introduce yourself.
 That way you’ll make it clear straight away how you can help them solve the issue at hand.

 edison365 and Hackathons

 Now you know how hackathons work, maybe you’d like to run your own?
-Ideation software is the perfect visual tool for collecting ideas and collaborating across remote teams.
+Innovation management software is the perfect visual tool for collecting ideas and collaborating across remote teams.
 You can find out how Cisco has been using edison365ideas for hackathons in our case study and discover top tips for creating an innovation process that sticks.